Recreating the Model¶

 To generate positions within each layer where cell somas could be located, the reconstructed layers were filled with approximately evenly distributed points.
 This was done to enable the use of ‘virtual slices’.
 A virtual slice can be any 3D shape, but in this model, it was chosen to be a rectangular box.
 To construct a virtual slice, the slice shape is positioned over a desired part of the reconstructed layers.
 Any potential-soma points that are located within the parts of the layers that are contained within the virtual slice are selected to be used as potential cell placement locations.
 Points outside the virtual slice are ignored.

-The points for possible cell locations can be found in ob-gloms-fast.blend as Blender’s Particle Systems of reconstructed layer objects ending with “Particles” (e.g. 0 GL Particles for potential positions for glomeruli, and 4 GRL Particles for positions of cells within the granule cell layer).
+for positions of cells within the granule cell layer).
 The number of points in each layer was based on the cell and glomeruli count estimates in adult mice bulbs.
 The points were created using the Blue Noise Particles addon for Blender.

-Fitted cell somas were placed within each cell type’s stereotypical laminar location
+Fitted cell somas were placed within each cell type’s stereotypical laminar location¶

 When constructing a network model, after a virtual slice was positioned over a desired area of the bulbar layers, the potential locations of somas and glomeruli that were contained by the virtual slice mesh were selected for use as soma/glomeruli center locations.